CJohnDesign/_Build/readme.md

 # Standard Build Template

 [_build](https://github.com/cjohndesign/_build) is a precomposed filesystem and workflow to build web apps.
-Primarily, it is for web designers new to [Sass](http://sass-lang.com/) or struggleing with the processing.
+Primarily, it is for web designers new to [Sass](http://sass-lang.com/) or struggling with the processing.
 It uses [Grunt](http://gruntjs.com/) to generate minified css and js files and has [Bootstrap](http://getbootstrap.com/) already installed.

 ## Install Instructions